GPUPeople/GPUMemManSurvey/README.md

 ## Notes Mixed

 ## Notes Fragmentation
-* Cuda is still missing range 820 - 1904
+* ScatterAlloc is still missing range 2312 - 8192
-* ScatterAlloc is still missing range 2048 - 8192
+  * Shows an interesting patter for the larger allocations (i.e 2052 and higher), starts with large range, which increases even more, and then falls back to smaller size and stays the same, even pointers the same, for the last 75 iterations or so

 ## Notes Dynamic Graph